Skip to Content

 Snakes May Strike Defensively During Shedding

-Shedding stress makes snake behavior unpredictable, often leading to defensive strikes due to temporary vision loss.
+Shedding stress, often triggered by inadequate enclosure conditions such as poor substrate ventilation, makes snake behavior unpredictable, often leading to defensive strikes due to temporary vision loss.

 Imagine being unable to see clearly—naturally, you’ve got handling concerns!